On singularity properties of convolutions of algebraic morphisms: Introduction

 We now want to show there exists $n\in\nats$, such that for any prime $p$, the pushforward under the $n$-th convolution power $\varphi_{*}^{n}(\mu_{p}\times\dots\times\mu_{p})=\varphi_{*}(\mu_{p})*\dots*\varphi_{*}(\mu_{p})$ has continuous density with respect to $\lambda$.
 This implies Theorem \ref{Main result} for $K=\rats$, since for any point $x\in(X\times\dots\times X)(\overline{\mathbb{Q}})$ there exists a prime $p$ such that $x\in\supp(\mu_{p}\times\ldots\times\mu_{p})$, and we can then apply the analytic criterion for the (FRS) property as given in Theorem \ref{Analytic condition for (FRS)} (see Proposition \ref{Reduction to many Qp} for the precise statement).
 Two main difficulties now arise: \begin{enumerate} \item It is not true in general that every compactly supported, $L^{1}$-measure on $\Qp^{m}$ results in a measure with continuous density after finitely many self convolutions.
 This means we need to choose a measure $\mu_{p}$ that is well behaved with respect to pushing forward by $\varphi$. \item The required number of self convolutions needed for $\varphi_{*}(\mu_{p})$ to become (FRS) might depend on the prime $p$, while we want this number to be independent of $p$.
 Thus, we need to construct a collection of measures $\{\mu_{p}\}_{p\text{ prime}}$ that behave well in a uniform manner. \end{enumerate} We deal with these two difficulties using methods from the theory of motivic integration; in Subsection \ref{subsec:Motivic-measures-on}, we define a notion of a motivic measure on a $\rats$-variety, based on the notion of motivic functions in the Denef-Pas language (see \cite{CL08,CL10,CGH14-2,CGH16}, or Subsection \ref{subsec: Denef-Pas}).
 The Denef-Pas language allows us to obtain results over $\Qp$, which are uniform in $p$ for $p$ large enough, using specialization arguments (see e.g \cite[Section 4]{CGH14-2} and Lemma \ref{specialization arguments}), thus dealing with the second difficulty mentioned above.

 To overcome the first difficulty, we show in Theorem \ref{thm:pushofconstructiblefunctionunderdominant} that the class of motivic measures behaves well under pushforward by algebraic morphisms.
 We then show that any motivic measure $\sigma$ on $\Qp^{m}$ whose density lies in $L^{1}(\Qp^{m})$ and is compactly supported has continuous density after sufficiently many self convolutions.
 We prove this by studying the decay properties of the Fourier transform $\mathcal{F}(\sigma)$ of such motivic measures (this is Theorem \ref{thm:L^1 constructible has polynomial decaying Fourier transform}).
 An application of the results to $\sigma=\varphi_{*}(\mu_{p})$ finishes the proof of Theorem \ref{Main result} for the case $K=\rats$.
+An alternative proof of Theorem \ref{thm:L^1 constructible has polynomial decaying Fourier transform}, as suggested by the anonymous referee, is given in Section \ref{subsec:Alternative-proof-of Theorem 5.2} using results of \cite{CGH18} on motivic exponential functions.

 Finally, we show in Section \ref{sec:Reduction-to-k=00003D00003D00003D00003DQ}, that it is indeed enough to prove Theorem \ref{Main result} for $K=\rats$, thus finishing the proof of the theorem.
 In Section \ref{sec:Convolution-properties-of}, we prove the relative version of Theorem \ref{Main result}, i.e Theorem \ref{generalization of the main result} and as a consequence, obtain Corollary \ref{Generalization for varieties of bounded complexity}.